-Each physical row initially stores the contents of one or two logical RWW EEPROM memory pages (it depends on application configuration file).
-This quarters or halves the available storage space for the emulated RWW EEPROM but reduces the overall number of row erases that are required, by reserving two or three pages within each row for updated versions of the logical page contents.
-See Figure 3-2 Internal Layout of an Emulated RWW EEPROM Page for a visual layout of the RWW EEPROM Emulator physical memory.
+Each physical FLASH row initially stores the contents of two logical EEPROM memory pages.
+This halves the available storage space for the emulated EEPROM but reduces the overall number of row erases that are required, by reserving two pages within each row for updated versions of the logical page contents.
+See Figure 3-3 Initial Physical Layout of The Emulated EEPROM Memory on page 8 for a visual layout of the EEPROM Emulator physical memory.